JesusValeraDev/JesusValera.dev/content/2025-04-18-jobs-queues-vs-events.md

 ![cave](/images/2025-04-18/1.webp)

-When a heavy task needs to run — which potentially could idle the program, or multiple actions need to occur when some action happens, you would need to run the task outside the main request-response flow.
+When a heavy task needs to run (which potentially could idle the program), or multiple actions need to occur when some other action happens, usually you would want to run the task outside the main request-response flow.

 That's where jobs and events come in.
 Though they might seem similar, they serve different purposes.